sophia926/fastpages/_posts/2022-09-15-Focus-and-Habits.md

 ### My Personal Journey for Computer Science
 I want to learn a lot in this APCSP class.
 I also want to join a coding club at school.
 Also, I want to learn some more coding, like Python and C++.

+### Something I Did For Myself
+On Thursday (9/15), I cooked something I wanted to for a long time.
+I was very stressed from my workload and all the work I had to do, but I wnated to take a step back and just de-stress.
+This would help my mood and minset to be more productive after dinner!
+So I made avocado pasta and it actually turned out pretty good :) My mom also liked it!